philipturner/molecular-renderer/Documentation/bvh-update-process.md

 ## Stages

 Remove Process
+- tag removed atoms as distinct from others in the address space
 - tag impacted 2 nm voxels
-- mark references in existing 2 nm voxels for removal
+- within each 2 nm voxel, search the reference list for atoms to remove
-- stages fused into a single GPU kernel
 - prefix sum to compact the reference list, scrambling the order of references within each block of 128
-  - update the global → 2 nm offset of surviving atoms, exploiting a 3-bit tag to locate the correct place to write
 - free the memory slots for fully empty voxels

 Add Process